construct-org/construct_setup/README.rst

-*Deprecated*
-Construct 0.2.X will include install scripts in the main construct repo.
+**Deprecated** - Construct 0.2 will include install scripts in the main construct repo.

 construct_setup
 ===============